 First and foremost, I must give credit and thanks to a dear and fellow fan of the series of Final Fantasy XIV, Brian.
-(I recommend following them via social media.)
-Brian and his group, Work to Game, have brought the discussion to the table and allowed me to analyze this subject in depth.
+Brian and his group, Work to Game (I recommend following them via social media), have brought the discussion to the table and allowed me to analyze this subject in depth.

-But the reason that I am making this known is that he offered an interesting piece of insight—of which I disagree.
-He believes that the current direction of Final Fantasy XIV Online is going toward the direction of a more "Single-Player Experience" as opposed to remaining a traditional MMORPG (Massive Multiplayer Online Role-Playing Game).
+But the reason that I am making this known is that he offered an interesting piece of insight—with which I disagree.
+He believes that the current direction of Final Fantasy XIV Online is going toward more of a "Single-Player Experience" as opposed to remaining a traditional MMORPG (Massive Multiplayer Online Role-Playing Game).

 This article is not designed to dismiss his belief, as he is correct in this assessment.
 This article is simply an expression that this direction, machinated by the deceptive "Yoshi-P" (SquareEnix's Naoki Yoshida), is demonstrably false.
 In other words, this is another problem that is not being addressed.
 Let me explain . . .